-First introduced at La Côte International School Aubonne three years ago, the Exhibitioner Award creates an opportunity and platform for our students to develop, grow and thrive within their specific areas of interest: It seeks to cultivate skills which will enable our students to go forward in the world, to be ambitious, confident, balanced and take risks - attributes that intrinsically underpin the principles associated with the IB learner profile*.
+The Exhibitioner Award at La Côte International School Aubonne creates an opportunity and platform for our students to develop, grow and thrive within their specific areas of interest.
+The award seeks to cultivate skills which will enable our students to go forward in the world, to be ambitious, confident, balanced and take risks - attributes that intrinsically underpin the principles associated with the IB learner profile*.
 As such, the Award is an excellent extracurricular opportunity for our students to prepare for the demanding IB Diploma Programme at ages 16-18.